-What is the Quality Improvement Organization?
+What is the quality improvement organization?

-This organization is a group of doctors and other health care experts who are paid by the Federal government.
+This organization is a group of doctors and other health care experts who are paid by the federal government.
 These experts are not part of our plan.
-They check on the quality of care received by people with Medicare, and review plan decisions about when it's time to stop covering certain kinds of medical care.
+They check on the quality of care received by people 2019 Evidence of Coverage for Anthem MediBlue Dual Advantage (HMO SNP)